- Who we are

-In November 2020 the MumKIND Education Fund was established for the benefit of all Catherine House clients.
+In November 2020, the MumKIND Education and Wellbeing Fund was established for the benefit of all Catherine House clients.
 This important commitment is designed to fund – or partially fund the cost of items or opportunities of an educational or self-development nature which may include the purchase of textbooks, tools or other equipment that assist in the completion of a degree or short course.

-MumKIND is a South Australian charity who work collaboratively and thoughtfully to positively impact the lives of as many women, girls and children across South Australia who have faced, or are facing adversity – be it homelessness, domestic violence, food insecurity or poverty.
+MumKIND is a South Australian charity that works collaboratively and thoughtfully to positively impact the lives of as many women, girls and children across South Australia who have faced, or are facing adversity – be it homelessness, domestic violence, food insecurity or poverty.